valeriadamante/TauMonitoringTool/README.md

 Above, the `input` field is all available NanoAOD Muon2022D data.
 The `channel` is a shorthand to select a supported tau HLT.
-Available channels are ["ditau", "mutau", "etau",                           <- standard tau monitoring paths, etau not yet implemented "VBFasymtau_uppertauleg", "VBFasymtau_lowertauleg",  <- two paths to monitor the new VBF asym ditau path, seeded by an L1 IsoTau
+Available channels are ["ditau", "mutau", "etau", "singletau",               <- standard tau monitoring paths, etau not yet implemented "VBFasymtau_uppertauleg", "VBFasymtau_lowertauleg",  <- two paths to monitor the new VBF asym ditau path, seeded by an L1 IsoTau
 "ditaujet_tauleg", "ditaujet_jetleg",                <- two paths to monitor the new ditau+jet path
 "VBFditau_old", "VBFditau_Run3_tauleg"]              <- two extra paths with implemented support